July 16, 2017

-Your vital force- i.e. the sum of your body and mind, preferably in a homeostatic state- has likely been disharmonized by trauma, trauma you have surely experienced as not only a physical being, but a sentient being in this very imperfect world.
+Your vital force–in essence, the sum of your body and mind, preferably in a homeostatic state–has been disheveled by trauma, trauma you have surely faced as not only a physical being, but a sentient being in this very imperfect world.
 You are made of so many layers, layers that often evade your cognizance because you have been taught to recognize only one of them: the conscious, the present, the immediate perceptions of the intellect.
-But another facet exists underneath that layer, and it makes itself known in your dreams, in your impulses, and through your trauma.
+Yet another facet exists underneath that layer, and it makes itself known in your dreams, in your impulses, and through your trauma.
 The subconscious is itself multifaceted, however more fluid in structure than the totality of the mind; here we find a complex of motives, both soul-feeding and soul-suffocating, that reflect trauma, as well as manifest out of it (including that which has been derived from recollections of former lives; you are always learning, and always elevating, if you so choose).

 All the body asks is that you nourish it; a fully-strengthened vital force will not chronically crave refined sugar, processed, or fried, fatty foods, even if an innate propensity to indulge exists.
 The body wants to thrive and so it will incite the mind to provide it with nourishment, that which will allow it to maintain homeostasis.
 Similarly, a baby does not consume more milk than is desired by the body because trauma has yet to thwart its affiliation to the mind.
 When this connection is harmonized, the mind will abide by the body’s wishes the majority of the time (save a few cases of really good food, the occasional over-consumption of alcohol, or recreational drug usage) because the mind will naturally want to fulfill the body’s needs.

 Thus, the connection between the mind and the body must be dismantled at some point in order to incite a cycle of self-destruction.